jpdynadev/Web-Crawler-implementation-using-Java/README.md

+# Web-Crawler-implementation-using-Java
+Web Crawler implementation using Java

-###How to run
+### How to run
 1. Install eclipse or intellij ide
 2. Import src code
 3. Install Apache tomcat 9.0 and run on server

-# Web-Crawler-implementation-using-Java
-Web Crawler implementation using Java

 This is a web crawler implementation maven project using JSP for front end.